Frequently asked questions

 Do I have to purchase a new computer to run GNU/Linux?

 Not at all.
-It will run happily on your own computer.
+It runs happily on the vast majority of existing computers.

 Using GNU/Linux